 (Class: RG11; Piece: 1753; Folio: 60; Page: 29)

 By the time of the 1891 Census, Caroline is listed as a scholar and still living at home with her parents at 26, Prospect Row Grays.
-She is also with siblings, William Henry Keyes, Albert George Keyes, Rose Amelia Keyes and Alice Maud Keyes.
+Again her father is recorded as working as a Labourer in Cement Works.
+She is also with her siblings, William Henry Keyes aged 11, Albert George Keyes aged 6, Rose Amelia Keyes aged 5 and little Alice Maud Keyes aged just 2.

 (Class: RG12; Piece: 1377; Folio: 5; Page: 3)